jyonker/url-shortener/README.md

 Store short url/long url as key/value. key/value pairs in redis.

-In the future use redis persistence or postgres (with hstore for key/value pairs) for to back redis.
+In the future use redis persistence or postgres (with hstore for key/value pairs) to back redis.

 Possibly just cache top hits and recently created URLs (rather than all urls)

 **Frontend**:

 Simple jquery/bootstrap frontend served by express.
 Allow users to pick their own short url or generate one for them.
-In the future, add user authentication and possibly use Angular.
+In the future, add user authentication and possibly use React.

 **Automatic short url generation**: